Meet Hawai’i’s Giant Sea TurtlesKaua‘i

 While the green sea turtle population has made a steady comeback in recent years, taking it off the endangered species list (they are still considered threatened, however), the Hawaiian hawksbill population is estimated at fewer than 30 nesting turtles.

 Look, but DON’T TOUCH.
-Both the hawksbill and green sea turtle are PROTECTED BY THE ENDANGERED SPECIES ACT, so it’s against the law to harass them in any way.
+The ENDANGERED SPECIES ACT protects both the hawksbill and green sea turtle, so it’s against the law to harass them in any way.
 If you see one when you’re snorkeling, give it 10-15 feet of space and enough room to surface and breathe.